 They are meaningful, of course, in Superman lore.
 The first shot is of the birth of Superman.
 That’s incredible, right?
 Technically, yes, but from the off, it feels as though something is missing.
 That trend continues.
 The film pauses its natural instinct to instead crush, implode, smash, ruin, obliterate, destroy, wreck and demolish to glide over major origins moments, often presented in flashback form.

 Centrepieces Henry Cavill and Amy Adams do little to help the situation.
 Cavill makes it through by looking like a good guy, while Adams seems worried to mess with Lois Lane too much, managing to stretch to being dislikeable thanks to the writing.
 Starting the film as a go-getting, if clichéd, tough female character (downing whiskey, annoying major members of the US Armed Forces, generally being a good journalist), she then meets Superman and spends her time falling out of/off things and screaming until the man in the red cape catches her.

 The most likeable character in the film turns out to be Clark Kent’s foster father, played by Kevin Costner.
 Warm, caring, thoughtful and a tough realist, Costner plays it perfectly as the source of Kal-El’s uncertainty about the human race.
 He’s only in it for 15 minutes, but Costner serves as a reminder of how dull the other characters can be… with one exception.

-Man of Steel could’ve been as simple, as real and as thought-provoking as Batman Begins, but misplaced ideas mean that Superman, for now at least, is stuck in a bland, disposable world; a messy, empty spectacle.
+Man of Steel has moments of geeky awe and moments of true interest, but greedily drowns them in exposition and collateral damage of a genocidal scale – and a plot that, ignoring the holes, rarely stimulates or questions.
+Man of Steel could’ve been as simple, as real and as thought-provoking as Batman Begins, but misplaced ideas mean that Superman, for now at least, is stuck in a disposable world of empty spectacle.